Articles

 - Communicate clearly and document condition from pickup to delivery

-🛑 Why You Can't Always Trust Galleries
+🛑 For Artists and Collectors: Why You Can't Always Trust Galleries When It Comes To Shipping Artwork

 Traditionally, galleries act as gatekeepers, vetting shippers on behalf of artists and collectors.
 But this system isn’t foolproof.
 Some galleries show favoritism, continuing to use the same shippers even when they know those carriers are unlicensed or uninsured.
+What's most disturbing is the number of galleries who don't seem to care about the artwork they're shipping and the potential consequences of hiring unlicensed art shippers.

 They who control the keys, control the rules of the road.